 Penile implant surgery has been performed by the specialists at Georgia Urology for decades.
 The surgery is performed on properly selected patients has very high satisfaction rates.
 It is mainly used when all the previously mentioned options have been unsuccessful.
 The surgery is performed through a very small incision in the scrotum and is entirely self-contained.

 There are no exposed components and the erection looks and feels natural to the patient and his partner.
 The modern implants allow for not only an excellent erection but also a normal appearance in the deflated state.
 If you failed pills and injections, a penile implant is probably the best option to consider if you want to have a more normal and spontaneous sexually functioning.

 Finally, Georgia Urology is currently evaluating low-intensity shock-wave therapy (LISWT) for erectile dysfunction.
 Already widely used in Europe, this treatment appears successful in improving erectile function in about 60% of patients.
 The responses appear to be best in patients who are taking medications and less successful in more severe types of ED.
 It appears safe with minimal side effects and very little discomfort.

-If you or your loved one is struggling with erectile dysfunction or if you have any more questions about the treatment options for erectile dysfunction, then contact the experts at Georgia Urology at 678-284-4053.
+If you or your loved one is struggling with erectile dysfunction or if you have any more questions about the treatment options for erectile dysfunction, then contact the experts at Georgia Urology.
 We’ll be able to evaluate which one of the treatment options described above are best for you.